Sunday, December 27, 2015

 Becoming an adult, Matthew goes off to life in Holland.
 We also soon learn in great detail how Lily, deeply closeted in his school community, must take junkets to Europe to satisfy his desire.
 Winterton’s prose, whether on nature and geography or on the customs of gay men in different locales, is always smooth and fast, light of touch and precise.

 In fact it’s this masterful style, along with the writer’s knack for suspense and structure, that is among this novel’s main pleasures.
-At the risk of turning off some American readers, I really should point out: Winterton is a thoroughly British writer, continuing a long tradition of literary prose.
+At the risk of turning off some American readers, I should point out that Winterton is a thoroughly British writer, continuing a long tradition of British literary prose.
 There’s absolutely nothing of Hemingway here.
 Winterton’s classic style is part of what establishes the feeling of timelessness in this book.
-What’s compelling about it, to me at least, is that it almost never sinks to stuffiness or the excessive wordiness of many of the classics.
+What’s compelling about it, to me at least, is that it almost never sinks into stuffiness or the descriptive wordiness of many of the classics.
 The writer has pulled off a great balancing act in this respect: his writing echoes the classic without the baggage that burdens many classics for 21st century readers.

 Some might see a flaw in the fact that Matthew’s and Lily’s narrative voices aren’t distinct enough.
-I find some distinction, but not as much as might be necessary to give these two men markedly different voices.
+I find some distinction, but not as much as might be necessary to give each his own marked presence.
 Still, it’s only the younger man, Matthew, who is eventually narrating sexual encounters bout for bout.
 These narrations occasionally edge on the pornographic without quite stepping over the line.
 Gladovia is an erotic novel, but not what often passes for “erotic fiction”.